Tag: immunity

 *Intro music*

-So that’s just a little highlight on some of the utilizations of Vitamin C in the body and that is all that I have for you for today.
+So that is all that I have for you for today.
 I want to thank you so much for tuning into the InVite Health Podcast.
 Remember, you can find all of our episodes for free wherever you listen to podcasts or by visiting invitehealth.com/podcast.
 Now, do make sure that you subscribe and you leave us a review.
 You can follow us on Facebook, Twitter and Instagram at @invitehealth and we will see you next time for another episode of the InVite Health Podcast.†

 *Exit music*